ct-js/docs.ctjs.rocks/docs/jsintro_pt3.md

 console.log(pizza); // Will output an empty array!
 ```

-:::tip More on array.splice method
+:::tip More on the array.splice method
 You can see that `pizza.splice` was used in three different cases: for adding, removing, and replacing values.
 How does the method work?

 This function is used to replace one set of elements with another one.
 Its full form is `.splice(startFromIndex, deleteCount, addOne, addTwo, addThree, …)`.
 But you can delete several elements and add nothing to remove items in the array, or do the opposite — delete nothing and add new elements: